 Environmental and workplace exposure to pesticides

 Pesticides are a group of chemical compounds used to manage and kill pests, such as weeds, fungi, insects, and rodents.
 Globally, more than 4 billion kilograms of pesticides are used every year to increase food production and prevent spoilage.
-Over 130 million kilograms of pesticides are sold in Canada annually.
+Over 130 million kilograms of pesticides are sold in Canada annually, the majority of which is sold for agricultural use (approximately 70%).
 Several pesticides such as aldrin, chlordane, and DDT have been banned due to their toxicity, however many of them are still found in our air, soil, and water.

 The majority of pesticides that are currently used in Canada are classified by the International Agency for Research on Cancer (IARC) as either probably or possibly carcinogenic to humans (Group 2A and 2B), or not classifiable as to its carcinogenicity to humans (Group 3).
 However some IARC known carcinogens (Group 1) are still present in the Canadian environment and workplaces despite being banned (i.e. DDT) or restricted in use (i.e. lindane, pentachlorophenol).
 Cancers linked to pesticides include non-Hodgkin lymphoma, multiple myeloma, chronic lymphocytic leukemia, prostate, testicular, pancreatic, lung, and non-melanoma skin cancers.[6,7,8]

 CAREX Canada has developed the following resources to help characterize Canadians exposures to pesticides:

 We offer profiles for a number of pesticides that Canadians may be exposed to.
 The profiles provide general information about each pesticide, the health effects, the regulations and guidelines related to exposure in Canada, the main uses, and an overview of exposures in workplaces and community environments.
 They can be accessed on our Profiles & Estimates page by selecting Pesticides from the list of categories.